 Referring to the day of wrath, the theme of Dies Irae has been a standard device to signify ominous events:

-The use of music as the universal language makes complete sense, since major and minor scales derive from universal acoustic principles.
+The use of music as a universal language makes complete sense since major and minor scales derive from universal acoustic principles.
 After all, a vibrating string in another galaxy would have the same harmonic partials as it does on Earth.

 What starts with simple five tones ends in one of the most magnificent displays of color and music, suggesting that all it takes to connect is to speak and to listen.